 - 5. Pollutant Loading Study for MS4 Permit Compliance.
 As noted in the Stormwater Master Plan Update #3, the Town is required to monitor water quality in the canals and prepare a pollutant loading study as part of the MS4 permit issued by the Florida Department of Environmental Protection with Miami-Dade County.
-Miami-Dade County will lead this effort however, the Town should participate since the study is to address five (5) major outfalls.
-If additional pollutant loading analysis is needed, funding for engineering consultant support should be budgeted. - 6.
+To comply, the Town can contract with an outside engineering/environmental firm to prepare this study. - 6.
 Capital Project Funding Strategy.
-Heavy rainfall events continue to challenge the capacity of the drainage system to protect property and provide for safe access to the roadway network.
 The backlog of capital projects continues to grow.
-Capital projects are typically major repairs to the existing system, with some additions of stormwater drainage components as well.
-The Town has been successful in the past (though not in recent years) in obtaining grants through the Federal Emergency Management Administration (FEMA) for mitigation projects as well as State grants.
-Also, the Town has been successful in obtaining legislative support for direct grants to improve system performance.
-These funding sources are competitive and increasingly difficult to obtain.
+Capital projects a typically major repairs to the existing system, with some new additional stormwater drainage components as well.
+The Town has been successful in obtaining grants through the Federal Emergency Management Administration (FEMA) for mitigation projects as well as Florida State grants.
+In addition, the Town has been successful in obtaining legislative support for direct grants to improve system performance.

 Capital projects can target both water quantity controls and flood mitigation as well as reduce the sediment loading into canals and ultimately into natural receiving waters and channels.
-Optimizing performance of the system contributes to the compliance strategies for MS4 permit activities in addition to the supporting the rating held by the Town for the National Flood Insurance Program.
+Optimizing performance of the system contributes to the compliance strategies for MS4 permit activities in addition to the rating held by the Town for the National Flood Insurance Program.
 Multi-objective projects enhance the value of the investment for Miami Lakes.